-Saint Mina Monastery Egypt information, tours, prices, booking
+Saint Mina Monastery Egypt tours, prices, booking, reviews

 Buses depart regularly from Alexandria’s new station (Baheej Station) to Abu Mina town.
 After reaching Abu Mina town, you can catch a micro-bus to get to Saint Mina Monastery Egypt.
 The great martyr Saint Mina was an Egyptian young man who came from a large family, with rulers’ status.
 He left the army to live in the desert and be filled with the blessings of the heavens.
 Saint Mina then publicly declared his faith in Christ.
 Furthermore, Saint Mina martyred for Christ’s beloved name.
 It was after suffering great tribulations.

 God declared the greatness of Saint Mina through the blessings from his relics and countless miracles at Mariut, Egypt.
 Moreover, several churches built in his name, in that area.
 The largest of which was the great Cathedral (Basilica) built with seven altars by the Roman emperor Arcadius.
 He built it with marble and precious stones.
 Along with the other churches in the area, it attracted many pilgrims.
 The pilgrims who visited the site to receive the blessings of Saint Mina.
 In fact, the area turned into a city with homes, mansions, factories, markets and much more.
 This shows us the saint’s rank among Church saints.
 Time passed and the area along with its churches faced tribulations, then destruction.